galaxyproteomics/tools-galaxyp/select_annotate_tissue/README.rst

-Wrapper for Select expression data by tissue Tool
+Wrapper for Get expression data by tissue Tool
 =================================================

 **Authors**